Philadelphia’s Premier Outdoor Performing Arts Center

 - The replacement of 4,600 outdated and underutilized uncovered terrace seats with 2,000 new state-of-the-art seats

-- Expansion, permanent irrigation, and re-grading of the lawn
+- The expansion, permanent irrigation, and re-grading of the Great Lawn

 - A re-graded hillside for easier access to the venue and a gradual ascent to the Top of the Hill, with walkway and lighting upgrades to improve public access and egress